 File bugs <https://bugs.launchpad.net/testtools/+filebug> on Launchpad, and send patches <https://github.com/testing-cabal/testtools/> on Github.

-testtools currently supports Python 2.6 and later, including Python 3.
+testtools currently supports Python 2.7 and Python 3.4 and later.

 Part of testtools raison d’etre is to provide Python with improvements to the testing code it ships.
 For that reason we require all contributions (that are non-trivial) to meet one of the following rules:

 - be able to be included in Python without further contact with the contributor.

 - be copyright assigned to Jonathan M. Lange.